AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 this.y -= this.speed;

-Moves the bubble upward each frame by subtracting its speed from y position
+Moves the bubble upward each frame by subtracting its speed from its y-coordinate (remember: y=0 is the top)

 this.x += sin(frameCount * 0.01 + this.driftOffset) * this.driftAmount;